MECO Analysis

 What is the tool about?

-A MECO is a screening of the environmental impact of a product in four categories Materials, Energy, Chemicals and Others distributed on at least five stages of a product life cycle; material extraction, manufacturing, transport, use and end-of-life.
+A MECO Analysis is a screening of the environmental impact of a product in four categories; Materials, Energy, Chemicals, and Others.
+The impact is further distributed on at least five stages of a product life cycle; material extraction, manufacturing, transportation, use, and end-of-life.

 The valuable outcome